Male contraceptive: Clinical trials

-Non-hormonal male contraceptives
+Non-hormonal

 Non-hormonal contraceptives for men are a diverse group of molecules that act by inhibiting any of the many proteins involved in sperm production, release, or function.
 Because sperm cells are highly specialized, they express many proteins that are rare in the rest of the human body.
 This suggests the possibility that non-hormonal contraceptives that specifically block these sperm proteins could have fewer side effects than hormonal contraceptives, since sex steroid receptors are found in tissues throughout the body.
 Non-hormonal contraceptives can work by blocking spermatogenesis, sperm release, or mature sperm function, resulting in products with a wide variety of usage patterns, from slow onset to on-demand usage.
 Contraceptives targeting mature sperm functions could even be taken by both sperm-producing and egg producing people.
 Challenges of non-hormonal contraceptive development include bioavailability and delivery past the blood-testis barrier.

-In clinical trials
+Clinical trials

 As of 2024, the following non-hormonal male contraceptive product is in clinical trials: